Global Models for Time Series Forecasting: A Simulation Study: Data Generating Processes

 The SETAR model is also a technique used for simulating complex patterns.
 This model belongs to the family of TAR models, first introduced by \cite{Tong1978TAR}.
 A TAR model is defined as in Equation \ref{eqn:tar_model}.

 According to Equation \ref{eqn:tar_model}, the TAR model involves $k-1$ number of threshold values $(r_{1}, r_{2}, ..., r_{k-1})$, which separate the space into $k$ regimes, where each one is modelled by a different AR process of order $p$.
 The threshold variable is denoted by $z_{t}$ which is an exogenous variable.
 Therefore, in contrast to linear AR models, TAR models capture non-linear dynamics in time series by means of a regime-switching technique that changes the underlying AR coefficients, when a particular threshold value is met.
 When the threshold variable $z_{t}$ is a lagged value of the series itself (denoted by $y_{t-d}$, where $d$ is the delay parameter), the model is known as a SETAR model.
 The SETAR models were first introduced by \citet{Tong1980SETAR}.
 Due to their regime-switching nature, SETAR models can capture, for example, real-world scenarios where patterns of a certain time series change due to policy interventions upon reaching a certain threshold value in the time series.
+For this study, we use the simulation capability of SETAR models implemented in the \texttt{setar.sim} function of the \texttt{tsDyn} R package~\citep{Fabio2019tsdyn}.